-Sunlight company needs a machine for its manufacturing process.
-The cost of the new machine is $80,700.
-The expected useful life of the machine is 8 years.
+Sunlight Company needs a machine for its manufacturing process.
+The cost of the machine is $80,700 with an expected useful life of 8 years.
 At the end of 8-year period, the machine would have no salvage value.
 After installation, the machine would increase cash inflows by $30,000 per year.
-Sunlight is interested to know the net preset value of the machine to accept or reject this investment.
+Sunlight is interested to know the net present value of the machine to accept or reject this investment.
 The minimum required rate of return of the company is 16% on all capital investments.

 - Compute net present value of the machine.